MarandaMcDonald/PyMIV/README.md

 #### Load Object
 Load the object to be analyzed in PyMOL, e.g. `1fdl.pdb` provided in `PDB_Files/` folder, by typing `load PDB_Files/1fdl.pdb` in pymol command line or dragging the file into PyMOL window.

+Be sure to use PyMOL Command Terminal to cd into the directory containing the PDB files of interest

 #### Run PyMIV